trailofbits/cb-multios/cqe-challenges/CROMU_00019/README.md

 CWE-121: Stack-based Buffer Overflow

 ## Challenges
 The first vulnerability is a classic buffer overflow that should be straightforward to detect and patch.
 The challenge in proving it is that the CRS must determine the correct sequence of events to reach the end of the main function and return.
-This involves exploring most of the functionality of the program including registering a player, logging in as that player, playing a cgc_round of blackjack, poker, and slots, and then exiting.
+This involves exploring most of the functionality of the program including registering a player, logging in as that player, playing a round of blackjack, poker, and slots, and then exiting.
 Attempting to exit the program before exploring those code paths results in a call to _terminate and the overflow thus has no provability.

 An alternate path to reach the end of the main function is to amass enough winnings through gambling to exceed $5000 in which case the program exits normally; however, the odds and payouts of the casino games make it very unlikely that this could be achived through standard fuzzing.